Forever Delayed: Release

 The compilation album reached number 4 in the UK Albums Chart, and spent a total of 19 weeks in the Top 100.
 To date it has gone Double Platinum (600,000 copies) in the UK.
 It reached number 7 in Ireland and in Finland, and it also charted within the Top 20 in Denmark.
 The album has sold more than one million copies since its release in 2002.

-The album was promoted by the introduction of new songs such as "Door to the River" and by the single "There by the Grace of God", which peaked and debuted at number six in the UK singles chart.
+The album was promoted by the single "There by the Grace of God", which debuted and peaked at number six in the UK singles chart.

-The Forever Delayed DVD was released in 2002 together with the greatest hits CD and photo book that bear the same name, and features all the promo music videos from the start of the band's career released prior to the DVD.
-Along with the promo videos there is a selection of 14 remix videos, where the visual material is taken from clips of the other promo videos as well as backdrop visuals from the band's live concerts.
+The Forever Delayed DVD was released in 2002 together with the greatest hits CD, and features all the band's promo videos to that point.
+Along with the promo videos there is a selection of 14 remix videos, where the visual material is taken from clips of the promo videos as well as backdrop visuals from the band's live concerts.

+An official Manic Street Preachers book, also titled Forever Delayed, was released at the same time as the album and DVD.
+The book comprised photos taken by Mitch Ikeda spanning the band's history to that point.